syaning/ok/README.md

 # ok

-HTTP request library for Go.
+The most simple but handy HTTP request library for Go.

 ## Installation